Engineered Beam Technology

 Lighter – Stronger – Engineered to Deliver

 Diamond C is forging a new era in trailer design with our Engineered Beam Technology.
 We design, engineer, and optimize our own U.S. Patent Protected I-Beams to fit each model.
 Our Engineered Beam GOOSENECK trailers are stronger yet lighter, featuring the best strength-to-weight ratios of any steel frame gooseneck on the road.
-We have also recently brought this technology to select DUMP and EQUIPMENT trailer models.
+We have also recently brought this technology to select DUMP, EQUIPMENT, and CAR HAULER trailer models.

 But first, a little history…